huangcong12/image-precision-ai-website/content/blog/ai-background-removal-shopify.md

 ## Implementing AI Background Removal in Your Shopify Store

-### Using PhotoFixer & BG Remover for Shopify
+### Using AI Product Image Enhancer - LC for Shopify

-PhotoFixer & BG Remover offers a seamless integration with Shopify, allowing you to:
+AI Product Image Enhancer - LC offers a seamless integration with Shopify, allowing you to:

 1. **Process images in bulk** - Save time by removing backgrounds from multiple product images simultaneously
 2. **Maintain edge quality** - Our advanced AI preserves fine details like hair, fabric textures, and transparent elements